starhawking/python-terrascript/doc/faq/no_error_checking.md

-# Why no error checking
+# Why no error checking?

 **Terrascript** does not perform any error checking whatsoever!
 This was a deliberate design decision to keep the code simple.
 Therefore it is perfectly possible to generate JSON output that Terraform will later reject.